 - I Timothy 2:13-14

-1. God Created Man First, and then Woman - vs. 13
+1. God Created Man First, and Then Woman - verse 13

 Man has the primary position in the creation, established by God, not society.
-Paul confirms this idea in 1 Corinthians 11:2-3.
-In the spiritual body of Christ, all things function according to the spiritual order, the divine model, not the secular model.
-The church is not like society, or the government, or corporations.
-It is a divine thing, and it is organized along spiritual lines.
-There is God, and Christ, and man, and woman: this is the divine link and order and we reflect this in the church.
+Paul confirms this idea in I Corinthians 11:2-3.
+In the spiritual body of Christ (the church) all things function according to the spiritual order and the divine model, not the secular model.
+The church is not like society, the government or corporations.
+It is a spiritual entity and it is organized along spiritual lines.
+There is God, Christ, man and then woman: this is the divine order and this order is reflected in the church.

-Her punishment was to be the birthing of children in sorrow and pain.
-Giving birth to a child was meant to be a happy thing but turned into a sorrowful, painful moment.
+Her original position of co-rulership was replaced with her new role as submissive wife and her punishment was to be the birthing of children in sorrow and pain.
+Giving birth to a child was meant to be a happy experience but turned into a sorrowful and painful one for her and all women in the future.
 This is the idea that helps explain verse 15.

 But women will be preserved through the bearing of children if they continue in faith and love and sanctity with self-restraint.

 This experience of birthing and raising children, however, would be turned into a favorable one because of her ultimate salvation.
 If she continued in this universal life-giver role, and she did so with faith, love, purity, modesty and good sense, she would survive child bearing and rearing, and would also survive death to be raised again (along with her husband) to eternal life when Jesus returned.